perlmunger/TransloaditSwift/README.md

     }
 }
 ```
 This will upload the file to Transloadit which will make a thumbnail with the size `320x198` and then push both original file and generated thumbnail to a directory I specify using the `fields` dictionary (see above code) in a bucket in S3.
-Here is what the assembly looks like (the key and secret key fields have been obscured.
+Here is what the template looks like (the key and secret key fields have been obscured.
 You will need to enter your own to see this work):

+*Asembly.json*
 ```json
 {
     "steps": {